 What Affects the Detox Process?

 The detoxification process looks different for everyone.
 The type of drug abused and the amount of time it was used significantly affect the detoxing plan and withdrawal symptoms.
 The kind of substance abuse can change whether the withdrawal will be more physical or mental.
-For example, cocaine detoxification is more physiological and often involves extreme anxiety while alcohol abuse and withdrawal are more physical and can result in seizures or even death.
+For example, cocaine detoxification is more physiological and often involves extreme anxiety, while alcohol abuse and withdrawal are more physical and can result in seizures or even death.

 Withdrawal symptoms vary between substances.
-The most dangerous substances to detox from are alcohol and benzodiazepines, while the most uncomfortable withdrawal symptoms come from opioids, most notably heroin.
+The most dangerous substances to detox are alcohol and benzodiazepines, while the most uncomfortable withdrawal symptoms come from opioids, most notably heroin.

 Withdrawal symptoms can range from mild symptoms to severe.
 Other factors that can alter withdrawal symptoms or recovery speed include:

 The severity of the addiction: Symptoms will vary between more casual and chronic users.